yingw787/tinydevcrm-mvp/WHY.md

 > Why would folks be inclined to use the tool we're creating?
 Understanding how
 > we are providing value to users will help us determine which features to
 > include and how to prioritize them.

+### 10. What risks exist if a poor-intentioned user has access to the product?

+> Though we'd love to assume only well-intentioned people will use our software,
+> the reality is that this may not be true.
+What kind of trouble could occur if
+> a villainous persona gets their hands on our software?
+Determine what the
+> risks are so we can design to mitigate them?

+### 11. Will we have access to users for research and testing?

+> Having access to users is crucial for validating the overall product and
+> workflows we create.
+Be sure to begin the process of locating and scheduling
+> time with users as soon as you can.

+## Project Discovery

+### 12. What key dates exist?

+> Is there an event where someone hopes to demo the software?
+Is the software
+> itself tied to a specific time of year?
+It's important to know if there are
+> date-sensitive deliverables to ensure on-time delivery is achieved.

+### 13. What are the expected deliverables?

+> The detailed scope of the projet will shape over time, but at the start of a
+> project, high-level deliverables should be determined.
+Is it a mobile app?
+Is
+> it an API?
+Does part of the project include training and onboarding the
+> customer's developers once the product is ready to hand off?

+### 14. Who is the primary decision maker?

+> At the end of the day, who gets to make the final decisions?
+This ideally
+> should be one person, in order to avoid a decision paralysis or design by
+> committee.

+### 15. How might we best work together?

+> What are the communication preferences across the team?
+Will you be working
+> on-site together, or remotely?
+How often and to what capacity can and will
+> your stakeholders be involved?
+Set the cadence for the project.
+I recommend
+> setting up recurring calendar events early on, well before calendars get full
+> and you become blocked on stakeholder feedback.